MKT2004 : Research Methods for Business and Marketing

-Semester 1: Proposal
+Semester 1: Assignment

 A. A key skills development and assessment of a group 15-minute presentation.
-This is a lightweight assessment, and will form 10% of the final proposal assessment.
+This is a lightweight assessment, and will form 10% of the final assignment.
 This presentation is designed to allow students an opportunity to develop team working ability and presentation skills.
 Both of these skills are defined as key components in the student learning experience.

 a.
 Identification of a research question